 When can I expect the results of my application?

-The scholarship applicants will be informed about the results via e-mail by end of June 2018.
+The scholarship applicants will be informed about the results via e-mail by mid October 2018.

 About the Casimir Pulaski Foundation

 The Casimir Pulaski Foundation is an independent, non-partisan think-tank specializing in foreign policy and international security.
 The Pulaski Foundation provides analyses that describe and explain international developments, identify trends in international environment, and contain possible recommendations and solutions for government decision makers and private sector managers to implement.

 The Foundation concentrates its research on two subjects: transatlantic relations and Russia and the post-Soviet sphere.
 It focuses primarily on security, both in traditional and non-military dimensions, as well as political changes and economic trends that may have consequences for Poland and the European Union.
 The Casimir Pulaski Foundation is composed of over 60 experts from various fields.
 It publishes the Pulaski Policy Papers, the Pulaski Report, and the Pulaski Commentaries.
 The Foundation experts cooperate with media on a regular basis.

 Once a year, the Casimir Pulaski Foundation gives the Knight of Freedom Award to an outstanding person who has promoted the values represented by General Casimir Pulaski: freedom, justice, and democracy.
 Prizewinners include: Professor Władysław Bartoszewski, Professor Norman Davies, Alaksandar Milinkiewicz, President Lech Wałęsa, President Aleksander Kwaśniewski, President Valdas Adamkus, Bernard Kouchner, and Richard Lugar, President Vaira Vīķe-Freiberga, President Mikheil Saakashvili, Radek Sikorski i Carl Bildt and President Toomas Hendrik Ilves.